 The disorganized attachment style often stems from childhood neglect, abuse, or trauma.
 It’s especially common when a primary caregiver is dealing with unresolved trauma of their own.

-Typically, a parent or guardian in this position serves as a source of both comfort and fear, which triggers confusion in babies—and this can cause ripples across your entire adult life.
+Typically, a parent or guardian in this position serves as a source of both comfort and fear.
+This triggers confusion in babies.
+These early experiences can cause ripples across your entire adult life.

-These habits are usually present if you have a disorganized attachment style:
+These habits are usually common if you have a disorganized attachment style:

 • Relationships are unsettling for you, and you often bounce between loving or hating your partner

-• You tend to be insensitive, selfish, untrusting, or controlling, both towards loved ones and yourself
+• You tend to be insensitive, selfish, entrusting, or controlling, both towards loved ones and yourself

 • You’re prone to getting aggressive, abusing alcohol or drugs, or being generally antisocial when you’re stressed